Traditional Plant-Based Cooking

 375 millilitres soya milk

-• Scoop the loaf batter into the pan.
+• Scoop the mixture into the loaf pan.

 • Scatter the flaked almonds evenly over the top.